RolandChristensen/developer-journal/_posts/2021-05-05-GitHub-Pages.md

 ```
 ![Text Reader Text](https://{GitHub User Name}.github.io/{ProjectName}/assets/imageName.png "Hover Message")
 ```
 This works for GitHub project sites.
+This is not ideal.
+If you found you needed to move this site to another host all of the links to images would break.
+Relative paths is the best way to go.
+If this site were to be moved, I would need to find every reference to the images folder and change it to the new location.